 Body Type

 Your body type can be crucial in determining what type of king-size mattress you need.
-If you’re a lightweight sleeper (someone who weighs less than 130 pounds), you’re not as likely as other sleepers to sink through the mattress, which means a firmer bed might feel too firm to you.
-If you’re an average-weight sleeper weighing 130 to 230 pounds, you have it a bit easier.
+If you’re someone who weighs less than 130 pounds, you’re not as likely as other sleepers to sink through the mattress, which means a firmer bed might feel too firm to you.
+If you weigh 130 to 230 pounds, you have it a bit easier.
 Most mattresses on the market are designed for your weight category, so it’s easier to rely on typical firmness ratings and reviews.

-If you’re a heavy sleeper weighing over 230 pounds, we recommend choosing an innerspring or hybrid mattress with strong coils to make sure you have the proper amount of support.
+If you weigh over 230 pounds, we recommend choosing an innerspring or hybrid mattress with strong coils to make sure you have the proper amount of support.
 You can also check out our roundup of the best mattresses for heavier people.

 Sleeping Position